GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/voice-recording.md

 A view that during a locked recording, displays information about the active recording or its preview.

 #### bidirectionalPanGestureRecogniser
-The gestureRecogniser used to identify touch movements in the horizontal or vertical axis.
+The gesture recogniser used to identify touch movements in the horizontal or vertical axis.

 ### Presentation
 VoiceRecordings are being presented using the `voiceRecordingAttachmentView` that is defined and configurable in Components: